 Identifying garden styles

-Gardens have always played an important aesthetic and functional role in relation to the presentation of the house and its streetscape setting.
+Gardens play an important aesthetic and functional role in relation to the presentation of a house and its streetscape setting.

 Garden styles were not necessarily confined to particular periods in Australia’s history.
 They often combined features of several styles layered over time according to changes in taste and fashion.